testflows/TestFlows-WebSite/source/handbook/index.md

 If neither `*values` nor `value` is explicitly specified, then `*values` is set to a `(True, False)` tuple.

-This function must be called only once for each line of code in the same source file, or a unique identifier `i` must be specified.

 If `random` is `True`, then all values will be shuffled using the default shuffle function.